OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 The migration process for Slurm_ 23.11 and later does not require to stop all running jobs, and the details are discussed in bug_20070_ .

+**WARNING:** As of Slurm_ 23.11.8 there exists an issue in slurmd_ which causes it to ignore any changes in the DNS SRV record (see :ref:`configless-slurm-migration`), therefore slurmd_ has to be restarted at this time.
+The issue is tracked in bug_20462_.

 We have successfully performed a slurmctld_ migration following this procedure:

 1. Change the timeout values in slurm.conf_ to::